Can't Use Syngeneics Due to Specificity Issues?

 The sister platform to HuGEMM is HuCELL, which is used to evaluate the efficacy of agents targeting proteins expressed on tumor cells e.g. PD-L1.

-CrownBio has engineered mouse tumor cells to express humanized ligands, with MC38 and H22 models both available expressing human PD-L1 for the evaluation of anti-human PD-L1 antibodies.
+CrownBio has engineered mouse tumor cells to express humanized ligands, with an MC38 model available expressing human PD-L1 for the evaluation of anti-human PD-L1 antibodies.
 HuCELL and HuGEMM models are combined as required to suit our client’s research needs.

 The Concept and Genetic Engineering